Firework Safety Gear & PPE

-We would first suggest you buy better head protection such as a proper safety helmet.
+I would first suggest you buy better head protection such as a proper safety helmet.
 You can pick these up for under £5 in B&Q or just over £5 delivered for those on Amazon Prime.
 These will offer substantially better protection than a baseball cap.

 You can also buy helmets that include a visor and ear defenders, intended for forestry or chainsaw work.
 These are also inexpensive at around £25 from B&Q or £18-ish from Amazon:

 Professional firers also invest in sturdy flameproof overalls, so there is no reason why you shouldn’t too.
 A quick look on Amazon returns a number of these at under £40, many with hi-viz bands too.

 On paper there is no reason not to wear PPE around fireworks given the potential risks.
 And yet many people don’t, especially in back garden displays.
 It’s possible that many people feel self-conscious about donning a lot of safety gear for what amounts to “just some fireworks” in the back yard.

 I can sympathise with this, having cut my pyro teeth on back garden displays when I got into pyro.
 But I’ve also witnessed firework malfunctions in the back garden, some of which could have resulted in injuries to myself or other firers if we hadn’t been protected.
 So speaking from experience, you really do need to overcome any resistance to wearing PPE.
 With good PPE on, you can withstand quite a lot in terms of fallout, sparks, flames and other problems, taking it all in your stride.

 Ironically, most of your audience is more likely to respect you if you’re fully kitted out.
 It shows you’re responsible and serious about not blowing up either yourself or your family.
 And believe me when I say, back garden fireworks always feel more powerful when the person firing them is kitted out in PPE.